doanduyhai/Achilles/README.markdown

 		<version>1.0-beta</version>
 	</dependency>

- The framework has been release on **Sonatype OSS** repository so make sure you have the following entry in your **pom.xml**:
+ The framework has been released on **Sonatype OSS** repository so make sure you have the following entry in your **pom.xml**:

  	<repository>